 A family search & engagement centered lunch and learn facilitated by Dr. Jennifer Jacobs and Jessica Stern.
 Jessica will offer a Connect Our Kids update, share how and why their organization builds technology tools to help child welfare professionals, and highlight the free resources Connect Our Kids offers.
 Click this link to view: Training Recording

-Please join us for a juvenile justice centered lunch and learn facilitated by Laura Arentsen, Program Director at Boulder Voices for Children.
-Laura will discuss the Colorado juvenile justice system, BVFC's Juvenile Justice Reform Project, crossover case advocacy, and provide examples of how CASAs are supporting youth going through juvenile delinquency court.
+A juvenile justice centered lunch and learn facilitated by Laura Arentsen, Program Director at Boulder Voices for Children.
+Laura discussed the Colorado juvenile justice system, BVFC's Juvenile Justice Reform Project, crossover case advocacy, and provided examples of how CASAs are supporting youth going through juvenile delinquency court.
 This training recording is no longer available, reach out to ColoradoCASA@ColoradoCASA.org if you would like more information.

 Infant Mental Health: